Transportation in Georgia (U.S. state): Rail

 / Silver Star, travels from New York to the Georgia coast and from there to Florida.

 The River Street Streetcar is a heritage streetcar line in Savannah.
 It began regular operation on February 11, 2009, and shuttles between seven stops along River Street, next to the Savannah River.

-The BeltLine is a former railway corridor around the core of Atlanta, which is under development in stages as a multi-use trail.
+The Beltline is a former railway corridor around the core of Atlanta, which is under development in stages as a multi-use trail.
 Using existing rail track easements, it aims to improve not only transportation, but to add green space and promote redevelopment.
 There are longer-term visions for streetcar or light rail lines along all or part of the corridor.

+Aggregated entries from McGraw's electric railway directories report about 421 km of operating track for Georgia streetcar and interurban companies in 1894 and an observed maximum of about 870 km in 1924.